logistic-bot/unconstrained-self-modification/README.md

 ## Contributing

 PRs accepted.
-Test coverage needs to be reasonable, and no style erros.
+Test coverage needs to be reasonable, and no style errors.
 Please open a PR even if the work is in progress, so I can see what is being worked on.

 If you have trouble with anything, even if it seems trivial to you, please open an issue.

-I recomend installing [entr](https://github.com/clibs/entr) and running `find . | entr -c make` in another terminal to run tests and check style as you code.
+I recommend installing [entr](https://github.com/clibs/entr) and running `find . | entr -c make` in another terminal to run tests and check style as you code.

 ### Summary of make commands